Sandhya-devops-practice/devops-capstone-project/README.md

 ## Explanation

-This project demonstrates the DevOps lifecycle:
+In this project, I set up a CI/CD workflow where:

-* Code is stored and managed using GitHub
+- Code is pushed to GitHub and triggers Jenkins via webhook
-* When code is pushed to **develop branch**, Jenkins triggers build and testing
+- For the develop branch, Jenkins runs build and testing stages
-* When code is pushed to **master branch**, Jenkins performs build, testing, and deployment
+- For the master branch, Jenkins executes the full pipeline including deployment
-* Docker is used to containerize the application
+- Docker is used to containerize the application before deployment
-* Ansible is used for configuration management and setup
+- Ansible automates the setup and configuration across multiple nodes
-* The application is deployed on AWS for production use
+- The application is deployed on AWS EC2 instances and verified through browser access
-* After deployment, the system is monitored for performance and improvements

-This process repeats continuously, forming the DevOps lifecycle.
+This setup helped me understand how automated pipelines work in real-world DevOps environments.

 ## 🔧 Tools Used